tbela99/tab/Docs/Tab.Plugins.Matrix.md

 Matrix {#Tabsplugins:Matrix}
 ============

-apply various effects to the transition, this plugin is designed to work with images. caption display is not [yet] handled. you can easily do it with the onChange event :)
+Apply various effects to the transition, this plugin is designed to work with images. caption display is not [yet] handled. you can easily do it with the onChange event :)

+It should work in every browser **but IE6.**

 ### Options: